The Holiday Calendar: Plot

-Abby Sutton, a struggling photographer (Kat Graham) receives an Advent calendar from her grandfather.
+Abby Sutton, a struggling photographer receives an Advent calendar from her grandfather.
 Abby isn't impressed at first, but she decides to take it home anyway.
 The calendar opens up on December 1.
 Abby begins to connect what is inside each day to what happens in real life, believing that the calendar is magical.

-Meanwhile, Abby's friend Josh (Quincy Brown) has been away around the world to focus on his photography but has come back to see Abby.
+Meanwhile, Abby's friend Josh has been away around the world to focus on his photography but has come back to see Abby.

 On December 1, Abby's calendar reveals a pair of boots, and Josh gifts her a pair of boots he bought for her in Italy.
 On December 2, Abby receives a Christmas tree in her calendar, and she meets a guy named Ty Walker after his tree falls off the roof of his car into her path.
 On December 3, Abby's calendar reveals a nutcracker, the costume of which Ty's daughter wears in the play put on by Abby's niece's school.
 The two run into each other again when Abby sprains her wrist and Ty is the doctor who treats her at the clinic.
 He asks her out, and she agrees to go on a date with him.

 Abby continues dating Ty, which Josh is struggling with even though he has never expressed his feelings for Abby before.
 After dating Ty for a couple of weeks, Abby questions his feelings for her and shares her beliefs about the calendar with him.
 Ty admits he doesn't know Abby very well and criticizes her feelings about the calendar, causing Abby to break up with him.